mongodb/mongo-azure/ReplicaSets/README.md

   * For ReplicaSetRole in the MongoDBReplicaSet cloud project, ensure the following are set
     * MongoDBDataDir - Set storage account credentials from above and use HTTP endpoints.
     * DiagnosticsConnectionString - Set storage account credentials from above and use HTTPS endpoints.
-  * For MvcMovie role in the MongoDBReplicaSet cloud project, ensure the following are set
-    * Microsoft.WindowsAzure.Plugins.Diagnostics.ConnectionString - Set storage account credentials from above and use HTTPS endpoints.

 ## Maintainers
 * Sridhar Nanjundeswaran       sridhar@10gen.com